K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 I rendered all of the images in 4K (3840 x 2160), which was a reasonably high resolution for my taste, with the max samples set to 128.

-I use *After Effects* to create the spectograms for all of my videos ever since the Home EP.
-I also used *Premiere Pro* for its workflow integration, so I wouldn't have to render the spectogram separately and import it to *Vegas Pro*.
+I use *After Effects* to create the spectrograms for all of my videos ever since the Home EP.
+I also used *Premiere Pro* for its workflow integration, so I wouldn't have to render the spectrogram separately and import it to *Vegas Pro*.
 I rendered the actual videos in 4K at 60 frames per second, which I kind of regretted at the time.
 It took a bit over 6 hours to render all of the 11 videos, making my laptop sound like a jet engine.

 Though, the i5-13420H and the RTX 4050 chugged through it like a champ!